 - Health site (case study): This is a public case study site acquired in April 2021 earning $500/mo.

 Also, since you are directly working with the seller, there is more room for negotiations.
-A broker marketplace, like Empire Flippers, will always be in the middle of every offer you make.
+On the other hand, using a broker marketplace, like Empire Flippers, will always cause a broker manager to be in the middle of every offer you make.

 Where Can I Find “Vetted” Flippa Deals?

-Flippa does not vet each deal, and at the same time, Flippa has “needle in the haystack” types of deals.
+Flippa does not vet each deal and every deal (only the ones above $50K are vetted), and at the same time, Flippa has “needle in the haystack” types of deals.
 So how can you find these?

-- Authority Business Blueprints: Every Monday we share live deals on Flippa that pass our due diligence via our newsletter.
+- Weekly Deal Flow Newsletter: Every week we share live deals on Flippa that pass our due diligence via our newsletter.
 We share highlights, setbacks, data points, and more.

 - Due Diligence Service: if you come across a site for sale on Flippa, and need an expert to look over it.
-The Website Flip offers due diligence video reviews.
+The Website Flip offers due diligence PDF reports.

 Common sense when approaching a Flippa listing helps.
 Some questions to think about when reviewing a deal: